gianlucadardia/FabricHack/environment.md

 - **Eventhub namespace**
 ![eventhubnamespace](./images/eventhubnamespace.png)

-- **Eventhub** to send audit file in *.xel format
+- **Eventhub** to send audit file

 ![eventhubfile](./images/eventhubfile.png)

-could be useful to create into Event hub Shared access policy to use to access to event hub
+- **shared access policy** to use for connection could be useful to create into Event hub Shared access policy to use to access to event hub

 ![ehsharedap](./images/ehgeneratesharedaccesskey.png)

 -----